-As of December 31, 2021, we have employees in 69 countries, with a total of 4,092 employees working worldwide.
-This employee population includes 2,714 employees in North America, 292 employees in Latin America, 254 employees in Asia Pacific and 832 employees in Europe, Mideast and Africa ("EMEA").
-Most of our employees are full-time (3,458 employees) and the remaining 634 employees hold part-time positions.
-Of our 4,092 employees, we employ 1,256 in corporate and operational capacities (including administration, human resources, legal, information technology, operations, facilities, warehouse, product development, regulatory and accounting) and 2,836 persons in sales and marketing capacities.
+As of December 31, 2022, we have employees in 72 countries, with a total of 5,296 employees working worldwide.
+This employee population includes 3,611 employees in North America, 367 employees in Latin America, 275 employees in Asia Pacific and 1,043 employees in Europe, Mideast and Africa ("EMEA").
+Most of our employees are full-time (4,607 employees) and the remaining 689 employees hold part-time positions.
+Of our 5,296 employees, we employ 1,923 in corporate and operational capacities (including administration, human resources, legal, information technology, operations, facilities, warehouse, product development, regulatory and accounting) and 3,373 persons in sales and marketing capacities.

-As of December 31, 2021, approximately 48% of our U.S. employees are from one or more underrepresented groups, including, but not limited to, Black, Latino, Asian, Pacific Islander, Native American and other Indigenous tribes and approximately 39% of our U.S. employees are female.
+As of December 31, 2022, approximately 43% of our U.S. employees are from one or more underrepresented groups, including, but not limited to, Black, Latino, Asian, Pacific Islander, Native American and other Indigenous tribes and approximately 36% of our U.S. employees are female.

-In 2020, we established our Equality, Diversity and Inclusion (EDI) Leadership Advisory Group, comprised of leaders from across the Company, designed to provide insight on our diversity and inclusion efforts and to assist in the integration of the EDI program with our overall strategy and business objectives.
+In 2020, we established our Equality, Diversity and Inclusion (EDI) Leadership Advisory Group, comprised of leaders from across the Company, designed to provide insight on our diversity and inclusion efforts and to assist in the integration of the EDI program within our overall strategy and business objectives.
+In 2021, we established three regional EDI Working Councils across the Americas, EMEA, and APAC regions.
 We provide training for our employees covering harassment, discrimination and unconscious bias.

-We support our employees through a variety of training and development programs.
-We have a mid-level manager development program, in which participants learn leadership skills, network with peers and senior executives, and tackle critical initiatives.
-We also have a leadership development platform in partnership with a third party, for senior leaders to receive university grade certificates in business strategy and innovation and complete Food and Beverage Executive courses as well as an electronic learning platform that focuses on business acumen, professional development and technical capabilities.
+We support our employees through a variety of training, mentorship and development programs.
+We have a midlevel manager development program, in which participants learn leadership skills, network with peers and senior executives, and tackle critical initiatives.
+We also have a leadership development platform in partnership with a third party, for senior leaders to receive university grade certificates in business strategy and innovation and complete Food and Beverage Executive courses, as well as an electronic learning platform that focuses on business acumen, professional development and technical capabilities.
+In addition, we provide employees with access to an e-learning platform that offers courses focused on job and career training, business acumen, professional development and technical capabilities.

 We provide compensation packages designed to attract and retain talent while maintaining alignment with market compensation surveys.
 We have multiple short-term incentive programs focused on incentivizing and retaining talent throughout the organization and provide long-term incentive programs to employees through equity and/or performance cash awards.

-We currently cover the cost of insurance premiums including medical, dental, vision, life, accidental death and dismemberment, short and long term disability, and an Employee Assistance Program (EAP) covering full-time employees and share in the cost of insurance premiums covering eligible dependents including medical, dental and vision coverage.
-We also offer several voluntary benefits to full-time employees, including supplemental life insurance, whole life insurance, accident insurance, critical illness insurance, flexible spending accounts, travel insurance, pre-paid legal, healthy rewards programs, identity theft assistance, and retirement savings account(s).
+We currently cover the cost of insurance premiums including medical (including virtual visits), dental, vision, life, accidental death and dismemberment and short and long term disability, covering full-time employees and share in the cost of insurance premiums covering eligible dependents including medical, dental and vision coverage.
+We also offer several voluntary benefits to full-time employees, including supplemental life insurance, whole life insurance, accident insurance, critical illness insurance, flexible health spending accounts, flexible spending accounts for childcare, travel insurance, prepaid legal cover, healthy rewards programs, identity theft assistance, and retirement savings account(s).